snabbco/snabb/README.md

 For simple uses, you just need to put the ```.lua``` files somewhere that LuaJIT will find them, eg typically in ```/usr/local/share/lua/5.1/```.
 Keep the directory structure there is.
 You can safely remove files from architectures and operating systems you do not use.

+If you are using Lua rather than LuaJIT you need to install [luaffi](https://github.com/jmckaskill/luaffi) first.

 There is more information in the INSTALL file.

 ## Requirements